Native American religions: Overview

-Native American religions were prevalent in the pre-Columbian era, including state religions.
-A common concept is the supernatural world of deities, spirits and wonders, such as the Algonquian manitou or the Lakotaʼs wakan, as well as Great Spirit, Fifth World, world tree, and the red road among many Indians.
+Native American religions were prevalent in the pre-Columbian era and included state religions.
+A concept common among the religions is the existence of a supernatural world of deities, spirits and wonders, such as the Algonquian manitou (manitò, lit. 'spirit' or 'spiritual power') or the Lakota Wakan Tanka, (Wakȟáŋ Tȟáŋka), as well as Great Spirit, Fifth World, world tree, and the red road among many Indians.